yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/trblshoot_get_help.md

 It is important to include as much information as possible when contacting the Axway Support team.
 This helps to diagnose and solve the problem in a more efficient manner.
 The following information should be included with any Support query:

-* Name and version of the product (for example, AxwayAPI Gateway7.7).
+* Name and version of the product (for example,  API Gateway 7.7).
 * Details of any service pack or patches that were applied to the product, if any.
 * Operating system on which the product is running.
 * A clear (step-by-step) description of the problem or query.